 - Take advantage of community pharmaceutical take-back programs that allow the public to bring unused drugs to a central location for proper disposal.
 Take-back programs are held every spring and fall in Androscoggin County.
 Click here for more details.
 You can also check out the DEA’s website for locations across Maine and the United States.

-- Permanent medicine drop boxes purchased by Healthy Androscoggin are available year round in five communities in Androscoggin County.
+- Permanent medicine drop boxes purchased by Healthy Androscoggin are available year round in seven communities in Androscoggin County.
 If you are a resident of one of these communities you can dispose of unwanted medicines whenever the appropriate facility is open.
-Boxes are located in these five communities:
+Boxes are located in these communities:

 - Drop boxes are coordinated by the police department in each community.
 Boxes in Mechanic Falls and Greene are managed by the Androscoggin Sheriff’s Department.
 Contact the appropriate law enforcement agency for more details.